BGT-M/spartan2-lite/README.md

 and
 - **biological networks**, e.g. *gene regulatory network (GRN), protein-protein interaction network, and disease transmission network*.

-In practice, we find that thinking graphs and time series as matrices or tensors can enable us to find *efficient (near linear)*, *interpretable*, yet *accurate* solutions in many applications.
+In practice, we find that thinking graphs or tensors can enable us to find *efficient (near linear)*, *interpretable*, yet *accurate* solutions in many applications.
-Therefore, our **goal** is developping a collectioin of algorithms on graphs and time series based on **tensors** (matrix is a 2-mode tensor).
+Therefore, our **goal** is developping a collectioin of algorithms on graphs based on **tensors** (matrix is a 2-mode tensor).

 In real world, those tensors are *sparse*, and we